 Welcome to the Moore Health Clinic.
 Ashling Casey-Moore has been in practice since 1998.
-Ashling works out of 3 clinics - in Tuckton (Bournemouth BH6), Penn Hill, (Poole BH14) and Lymington (SO41).
+Ashling works out of 3 clinics - in Winchester (SO23 7QT), Penn Hill, (Poole BH14) and Lymington (SO41).

-The clinic is fundamentally Osteopathic.
+The clinic is fundamentally Osteopathic & Acupuncture treatment based.
 Osteopathy is a gentle and effective hands-on approach to healthcare, based on the principle that the way your body moves influences how it functions.
-Osteopaths are highly competent healthcare professionals, recognised by the NHS as fully qualified to diagnose and treat independently.
+"As the wind blows, the tree grows".
+Osteopaths are highly competent Allied Healthcare Professionals ("AHP's"), recognised by the NHS as fully qualified to diagnose and treat independently.
 Osteopaths are statutorily regulated.
 No-one can call themselves an osteopath if they are not on the osteopathic register, fully-insured and up to date with their CPD.

 Over 30,000 people every day visit an osteopath suffering from a variety of conditions including neck or back pain, joint or muscular pain, sports injuries, recurring headaches and more.
 Many patients are pregnant mothers, unsettled children, or those with work strain, or pain and stiffness related to advancing years.

 Western medical acupuncture is a therapeutic modality involving the insertion of fine needles; it is an adaptation of Chinese acupuncture using current knowledge of anatomy, physiology and pathology, and the principles of evidence based medicine.

 As you don’t need a referral from your doctor to see an osteopath or an acupuncturist, you will typically be able to get a face to face appointment quickly, without the long waiting times that often occur with other treatment options.